Williams Flexion Exercises

-Williams flexion exercises (WFE) – also called Williams lumbar flexion exercises – are a set or system of related physical exercises intended to enhance lumbar flexion, avoid lumbar extension, and strengthen the abdominal and gluteal musculature in an effort to manage low back pain non-surgically.
+Williams flexion exercises (WFE) – also called Williams lumbar flexion exercises – are a set of related physical exercises intended to enhance lumbar flexion, avoid lumbar extension, and strengthen the abdominal and gluteal musculature in an effort to manage low back pain non-surgically.
 The system was first devised in 1937 by Dallas orthopedic surgeon Dr. Paul C. Williams.

 WFEs have been a cornerstone in the management of lower back pain for many years for treating a wide variety of back problems, regardless of diagnosis or chief complaint.
-In many cases they are used when the disorder’s cause or characteristics were not fully understood by the physician, athletic trainer or physical therapist.
+In many cases they are used when the disorder's cause or characteristics were not fully understood by the physician, athletic trainer or physical therapist.
 Also, physical therapists and athletic trainers often teach these exercises with their own modifications.

 History

-The WFEs were developed out of the Regen exercise (also called “squat exercise”), advocated in the 1930s by Eugene M. Regen, a Tennessee orthopedic surgeon, and which consist in squatting and emphasizing the convexity of the lumbar area.
+The WFEs were developed out of the Regen exercise (also called "squat exercise"), advocated in the 1930s by Eugene M. Regen, a Tennessee orthopedic surgeon, and which consist in squatting and emphasizing the convexity of the lumbar area.
 (The Regen exercise was originally publicized in a film by the Veterans Administration.)
 Williams first published his own modified exercise program in 1937 for patients with chronic low back pain in response to his clinical observation that the majority of patients who experienced low back pain had degenerative vertebrae secondary to degenerative disk disease.
 These exercises were initially developed for men under 50 and women under 40 who had exaggerated lumbar lordosis, whose x-ray films showed decreased disc space between lumbar spine segments (L1-S1), and whose symptoms were chronic, but low grade.